-Working form observation of a live model, you will develop your understanding and skills in relation to drawing and painting portraits.
+Working from observation of a live model, you will develop your understanding and skills in relation to drawing and painting portraits.
 These include the use of proportion, colour as tone, how to convey structure, volume and expression.
-Looking at a variety of artist’s work you will also learn how different mark-making techniques can produce lively and expressive drawings and paintings.
+Looking at a variety of artists' work you will also learn how different mark-making techniques can produce lively and expressive drawings and paintings.

 What will I achieve?

 By the end of this course you should be able to...